-The chapel bell must at all times be accessible to both classes.
+The chapel hell must at all times be accessible to both classes

-- 4. The procs, which shall not be smaller than one square foot, and not more than ten in number, must be posted on the Campus as defined in Section 7 of Article II.
-They must be posted in the open; that is, they must not be concealed by any movable object, nor in any huilding, nor above eight feet from the ground, measurement to be made from the center of the proc. - 5.
+- 4. The procs, which shall not be smaller than one square foot, all of which must be visible and not more than ten in number, must be posted on the Campus as defined in Section 7 of Article II.
+They must be posted in the open; that is, they must not be concealed by any movable object, nor in any building, nor above eight feet from the ground, measurement to be made from the center of the proc. - 5.
 No mechanical method of detention shall be permitted by either class. - 6.
 A false proc and a real proc must not be posted on the same day. - 7.
 Procs shall be posted so that all printing is visible.